AmaranthD/AmaranthD/README.md

 Username: AmaranthD 🦊
 WhoamI: Security Engineer focused on IAM 🔐
-Currently studying Game Development 🎮, SRE ⚙️ and AI 🤖
+Currently studying IAM , Game Development 🎮, SRE ⚙️ and AI 🤖
 I have many years of experience programming, mainly focused on security and backend,
 but I also enjoy playing around with front-end ✨